kencochrane/docker-guidebook/docker-guidebook.rst

 Package Manager
 ---------------
 The most common way to install Docker is via your server's package manager.
-On Ubuntu that is as simple as running the following command ``sudo apt-get install lxc-docker``.
+On Ubuntu that is as simple as running the following command 'sudo apt-get install lxc-docker'.
 This is an easy way to install docker, and keep it up to date.

 The package will also install an init script so that the docker daemon will start up automatically.

-If you are installing on a production server, this is the recommended way to install.
+If you are installing on a production server, this is the recommended way.

 Upgrading:
 ~~~~~~~~~~
 To upgrade you would upgrade the same way you upgrade any other package for your system.
-On Ubuntu you would run 'sudo apt-get upgrade'
+On Ubuntu you would run 'sudo apt-get upgrade'.

 Binaries
 --------
 If a docker package isn't available for your package manager, you can download the binaries directly.
 When a new version of docker is released the binaries are uploaded to http://get.docker.io, so that you can download directly from there.
-Here is an example on how to download the latest docker release.
+Here is an example on how to download the latest docker release:

 ::